Core Services Layer

 Mobile Core Services Framework

-Introduced in iOS 3.0, the Mobile Core Services framework (
+The Mobile Core Services framework (

-MobileCoreServices.framework) defines the low-level types used in Uniform Type Identifiers (UTIs).
+MobileCoreServices.framework) defines the low-level types used in uniform type identifiers (UTIs).

 For more information about the types defined by this framework, see Uniform Type Identifiers Reference.

 MultipeerConnectivity.framework) supports the discovery of nearby devices and the direct communication with those devices without requiring Internet connectivity.
 This framework makes it possible to create multipeer sessions easily and to support reliable in-order data transmission and real-time data transmission.
 With this framework, your app can communicate with nearby devices and seamlessly exchange data.

 The framework provides programmatic and UI-based options for discovering and managing network services.
 Apps can integrate the

 MCBrowserViewController class into their UI to display a list of peer devices for the user to choose from.
 Alternatively, you can use the

 MCNearbyServiceBrowser class to look for and manage peer devices programmatically.